lbl-srg/EnergyPlusToFMU/docs/userGuide/source/installation.rst

 Software requirements
 ^^^^^^^^^^^^^^^^^^^^^
 EnergyPlusToFMU has been tested on Linux Ubuntu 12.04, Windows XP Professional, and Mac OS X (fixme).
-To export EnergyPlus as an FMU, EnergyPlusToFMu needs following tools to be installed
+To export EnergyPlus as an FMU, EnergyPlusToFMu needs following tools to be installed:

 1. Python 2.7
 2. C and C++ compilers